 The final South Africa eVisa requirements for German citizens have yet to be confirmed.
 However, in order to apply it’s expected that travelers from Germany will be required to have:

 - A German passport valid for at least 30 days from the intended entry to South Africa

 - A debit or credit card to pay the visa fee

 - A current email address to which the eVisa will be sent.

-Any additional requirements for the online South Africa visa from Germany will be published on this site once the trail run has been implemented in New Zealand and the conditions of the eVisa for South Africa have been updated.
+Any additional requirements for the online South Africa visa from Germany will be published on this site once the trial run has been implemented in Kenya and the conditions of the eVisa for South Africa have been updated.

-It’s important to remember that a South Africa visa for German citizens is not required for stays under 90 days in the country, for purposes of tourism or business only.
+It’s important to remember that a South Africa visa for German citizens is not required for stays under 90 days in the country when the traveler is visiting for purposes of tourism or business only.